-We expect to receive approximately \$281.7 million of net proceeds from the sale of common units by us in this offering, after deducting underwriting discounts and commissions and the estimated expenses of this offering.
+We expect to receive approximately \$228.1 million of net proceeds from the sale of common units by us in this offering, after deducting underwriting discounts and commissions and the estimated expenses of this offering, based on an assumed initial public offering price of \$13.00 per common unit (the mid-point of the price range set forth on the cover page of the prospectus).
 We intend to use the net proceeds of this offering as follows:

-- approximately \$18.4 million will be distributed to Coffeyville Resources to satisfy our obligation to reimburse it for certain capital expenditures it made on our behalf with respect to the nitrogen fertilizer business prior to October 24, 2007; - approximately \$69.3 million will be used to make a special distribution to Coffeyville Resources in order to, among other things, fund the offer to purchase Coffeyville Resources' senior secured notes required upon consummation of this offering; - approximately \$26.0 million will be used to purchase (and subsequently extinguish) the incentive distribution rights currently owned by our general partner; - approximately \$3.0 million will be used by us to pay financing fees in connection with entering into our new credit facility; and - the balance will be used for general partnership purposes, including approximately \$104.0 million to fund the intended approximately \$135.0 million UAN expansion, for which approximately \$31.0 million had been spent as of December 31, 2010.
+- approximately \$18.4 million will be distributed to Coffeyville Resources to satisfy our obligation to reimburse it for certain capital expenditures it made on our behalf with respect to the nitrogen fertilizer business prior to October 24, 2007; - approximately \$89.3 million will be used to make a special distribution to Coffeyville Resources in order to, among other things, fund the offer to purchase Coffeyville Resources' senior secured notes required upon consummation of this offering; - approximately \$26 million will be used to purchase (and subsequently extinguish) the incentive distribution rights currently owned by our general partner; - approximately \$3 million will be used by us to pay financing fees in connection with entering into our new credit facility; and - the balance will be used for general partnership purposes, including approximately \$91.4 million to fund the intended approximately \$135 million UAN expansion, for which approximately \$31 million had been spent as of December 31, 2010.

-If the underwriters exercise their option to purchase 2,880,000 additional common units in full, the additional net proceeds to us would be approximately \$42.9 million (and the total net proceeds to us would be approximately \$324.6 million).
+If the underwriters exercise their option to purchase 2,880,000 additional common units in full, the additional net proceeds to us would be approximately \$34.8 million (and the total net proceeds to us would be approximately \$262.9 million), in each case assuming an initial public offering price per common unit of \$13.00 (the mid-point of the price range set forth on the cover page of the prospectus).
 The net proceeds from any exercise of such option will also be paid as a special distribution to Coffeyville Resources.
-If the option is exercised in full and closed on the same date as this offering, the special distribution we make to Coffeyville Resources from the proceeds of our term loan will be reduced from \$92.1 million to \$87.2 million, and the special distribution we make to Coffeyville Resources from the proceeds from \$69.3 million to \$74.2 million.
+If the underwriters exercise their option in full, we will issue an additional 2,880,000 common units and distribute the net proceeds, estimated to be approximately \$34.8 million, to Coffeyville Resources.
+If the option is exercised in full and closed on the same date as this offering, the special distribution we make to Coffeyville Resources from the proceeds of ur term loan will be reduced from \$92.1 million to \$94.2 million, and the special distribution we make to Coffeyville Resources of this offering will be increased from \$89.3 million to \$94.2 million.